 (Leviticus 11:7-8)

-This common prohibition is similar to many other restrictions found in the world’s monotheistic religions with regard to food.
+This common prohibition is similar to many other restrictions in the world’s monotheistic religion about food.

 Conclusion

-It is, therefore, a complex phenomenon that is an aspect of Islamic law but also goes beyond it, since it is also based on considerations connected with ethos, spiritual purification as well as possible health implications.
-Eating haram foods are forbidden by Allah but Muslims consider abstaining from taking pork as a sign of faith and as a virtue.
+It is, therefore, a complex phenomenon that is an aspect of Islamic law but also goes beyond it since it is also based on considerations connected with ethos, spiritual purification, and possible health implications.
+Eating haram foods is forbidden by Allah, but Muslims consider abstaining from taking pork as a sign of faith and as a virtue.

 As the Quran reminds us: